The 10 Most Beautiful Parrots In The World

 Grand Eclectus parrots

-Male and female grand
+Male and female grand eclectus parrots look completely different.

-The grand eclectus is native to Australia, the Solomon Islands, Sumba, New Guinea, and the Maluku Islands where they favor tropical rainforests.
-They are particularly unusual as the male and female are completely different colors, and for a long time it was thought that they were two different species.
-Males are bright green with red under their wings and on the sides of their bodies, while females are mostly a rich red with purple across their back, abdomen, and underside of their wings.
-Grand eclectus parrots make their nests in hollows in large trees.
-Females remain in the nest for around 11 months of the year and fiercely defend it against other parrots, although they rarely leave the nest and rely on the male to bring them food.
+The grand eclectus is native to Australia, the Solomon Islands, Sumba, New Guinea, and the Maluku Islands, where they favor tropical rainforests.
+They are particularly unusual because the male and female are completely different colors.
+For a long time, people thought that they were two different species.
+Males are bright green with red under their wings and on the sides of their bodies, while females are mostly a rich red with purple across their backs, abdomens, and undersides of their wings.

 6. Scarlet Macaw